DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 Jason felt a flutter of concern.
 "Is that safe?"

 "It's fine," Elyra said.
 "Integration fluctuates during active work.
 The baseline is what matters.
 And yours is holding steady at 24%."
 She picked up the bowl, turned it over.
 "This bowl is eighty years old.
 Manufactured in 1945.
-The glaze is indeed tin-oxide based—they switched from lead during the war due to shortages.
+The glaze is indeed tin-oxide basedï¿½they switched from lead during the war due to shortages.
 And yes, there's iron oxide in the clay body.
 About 3% by weight."

 She set it down carefully.
 "You perceived all of that through resonance alone.
 That's not beginner work, Jason.
 That's competent practice."